Leicestershire Rural Housing Association manages shared ownership homes in rural locations on behalf of emh.

-Shared ownership resales are homes that a current owner bought new from us or as a resale, and now wishes to sell on.
+These are shared ownership homes that a current owner now wishes to sell on.
 The principle is the same as buying a new home through shared ownership, but you must purchase at least the share that the seller currently owns on the existing lease.

 Shared ownership explained